nitmws/odrl-wprofile-evaltest1/README.md

-# ODRL with Profile - Evaluator Test 1
+# ODRL with Profile - Evaluator Testground 1

-[ODRL](https://www.w3.org/2016/poe/charter) - Open Digital Rights Language - has an Information Model and this model defines how to retrieve the key information from a Rule:
+[ODRL](https://www.w3.org/2016/poe/charter) - Open Digital Rights Language - has an Information Model and this model defines how to retrieve relevant rights information from a Rule:
-* Is the user allowed to exercise a Permission
+* Is the user allowed to exercise a Permission with a specific asset
-* Does the user infringe a Prohibition
+* Does the user's use of an asset align with a Prohibition or violate it
-* Does a user fulfill an Obligation
+* Does a user fulfill an Obligation related to an asset

-To show such final results some components of a Rule need to be evaluated as details by an ODRL processor - this feature is called **ODRL Evaluator** by this project.
+To get such final results some components of a Rule need to be evaluated and their results combined by an ODRL processor - this feature is called **ODRL Evaluator** by this project.

-This project implements all required evaluation steps of components:
+This project implements all required evaluation steps:
 * are constraints of a Rule Satisfied
-* are refinements of the action of a Rule satisfied
+* are refinements of the action of a Rule Satisfied
 * has the action of a Duty been exercised, including have its refinements been Satisfied
 * have required consequences of a Duty been Fulfilled
 * have required remedies of a Prohibition been Fulfilled

 All these evaluations are defined in detail by the ODRL Information Model document.

+A goal of this project is to support all example policies of the ODRL Information Model document's Candidate Recommendation (CR) document.
+More on that after the release of the CR (~ late September 2017).

-As the evaluation of some components require a context (= what action on an asset should be taken by whom ...) and as such a context is not available in this test environment this project supports presetting evaluation states by a configuration file.
+As the evaluation of some components require a context (= what action on what asset should be taken by whom ...) and as this project's testground has no context driven be a production environment the ODRL Evaluator supports presetting values relevant for the evaluation by a configuration file which may include:

-The evaluation of an ODRL Rule is documented step by step.

-The testwise evaluation of Rules can be controlled by a configuration file which sets
 * the filename of the JSON-LD providing the ODRL Policy
 * a free-text description of the test case
 * the identifier of the to-be-tested Rule
-* presets of test results, see above
+* presets of values like is a constraint or a refinement satisfied or an action exercised

+Base on such a defined context the identified Rule is evaluated - step by step - and finally a state for the Rule as a whole is generated.
+To make the process visible the evaluation of an ODRL Rule is documented step by step.

+### Documentation

+More details are documented by these files:
+* /evaluator/evaluationLogic.md : how components of a Rule are evaluated and how results are evaluated for the Rule's state
+* /testdata/testconfig.md : the configuation file

+Overview of files and folders of this project:
+* main.js: the starting point of this project.
+Run it as Command Line script (node main.js)
+* README.md: this file
+* package.json: configuration file required for Node JS and NPM
+* /evaltest: JS file(s) running the test(s)
+* /model: JS files providing identifiers of Things defined by the ODRL Information Model or an ODRL Profile
+* /services: JS files supporting the project
+* /testdata: JSON-LD files with ODRL Policy data, the test configuration file (YAML)
+* /testdataout: the files created by the ODRL Evaluator
+* /testdataout_archive: subfolders holding data of the /testdataout folder of a specific test sequence

+### Errors, Issues, Feedback

+To share errors, issues or any other feedback please use the [Issues feature of the Github repository](https://github.com/nitmws/odrl-wprofile-evaltest1/issues).

+### State, Timeline and more

-The current state of this project is "under construction":
+The current state of this project is "close to final":
 * the evaluation of a Permission is complete, needs more testing
 * the evaluation of a Prohibition is complete, needs more testing
 * the evaluation of an Obligation is complete, needs more testing

-Timeline: all evaluations should be available in mid-October 2017.
+Timeline: all evaluation features should be available in early October 2017.

 This project is published under the [MIT](https://opensource.org/licenses/MIT) license and copyrighted by [Michael Steidl/NewsIT](https://www.linkedin.com/in/michaelwsteidl)